Master of the Story Song

 “Hearing the songs of Michael Smith in this day and age is like reading an anthology of Hemingway’s short stories after decades of only comic books.
 It’s a realization that songs can hold a whole lot more than they’re usually expected to hold, they can possess a genuine sense of place and time as evocative and magical as the finest literature.”Paul Zollo

 The Heart Songs of Opal Whiteley was written with longtime collaborator Anne Hills.
 Anne has performed the music as a multimedia theater piece, and solo concert.
-These lifelong friends continue to tour together and collaborate on songwriting.
+These lifelong friends toured together and collaborated many projects.

-In a more recent collaboration, Songs of a Catholic Childhood, they reflect on life in parochial school.
-The concert features personal stories and musical selections from the “soundtrack” that accompanied their formative years: Michael’s in the working class Irish/Italian neighborhoods of post-WWII in New Jersey – Jamie’s as one of 14 kids, in the post-Vatican II-Baby Boom era, outside Chicago.
+In a more recent collaboration, Songs of a Catholic Childhood, they reflected on life in parochial school.
+The concert featured personal stories and musical selections from the “soundtrack” that accompanied their formative years: Michael’s in the working class Irish/Italian neighborhoods of post-WWII in New Jersey – Jamie’s as one of 14 kids, in the post-Vatican II-Baby Boom era, outside Chicago.